about the hall

 The flat roofs were repaired again in 2001.
 A DVD and video was made with the profits going to the hall, entitled ‘Kingsdown Ancient and Modern’, and to mark the 50 year History of the Village Hall, a presentation of the history of the hall was made by Mr Tony Burt at the AGM of 2002.
 We had a complete facelift inside and out during 2007, as the hall was painted by the Community Services (all the labour was free, and we paid for the required materials).
 The kitchen and toilets received another boost, and we still had the question of a new hall on our regular agenda.

 To enable us to finally decide the issue of either to build a new hall, or to renovate the existing hall, another questionnaire was researched and compiled by the Secretary, Mrs Jane Banks, and was then delivered (March 2009) to every household in the Kingsdown Parish – now over 900.
 A Public consultation meeting was held in May 2009, followed by a voting day on 13th June 2009 for all eligible residents.
 This was a very emotional period in the history of the hall, but the result was 340 to 129 in favour of refurbishing the present hall.
-Following this vote, the Village Hall Committee voted unanimously (minutes of meeting 23rd June 2009) to work towards the residents’ choice, and are currently working to establish a business plan and to raise the funds necessary for the project with the aim of having a hall suitable for the 21st Century and beyond by the hall's 60th anniversary on 1st April 2012.
-It is hoped the improvements will encourage new groups to use the hall, but it has also meant that we said goodbye to our longest running group, the Whist Group on 15th December 2009.
+Following this vote, the Village Hall Committee voted unanimously (minutes of meeting 23rd June 2009) to work towards the residents’ choice, and worked to establish a business plan and to raise the funds necessary for the project with the aim of having a hall suitable for the 21st Century and beyond by the hall's 60th anniversary on 1st April 2012.
+It was hoped the improvements would encourage new groups to use the hall, but it also meant that we said goodbye to our longest running group, the Whist Group on 15th December 2009.

 A great deal of work was completed during the summer of 2010, when the stage was removed to make way for new toilet and kitchen facilites, paid for with part of the very generous £75K grant from the Ringwould with Kingsdown Parish Council.
 A new central heating system was also installed to replace the ancient and inefficient old heaters.
 The Lower Hall was completely gutted as it suffered from damp.